TriumphLLC/Blend4Web/doc_src/workflow.rst

 There are two formats: JSON and HTML.

-The JSON format is used for complex projects that require programming, while HTML is used for more simple, stand-alone applications.
-Format differences and export options are described in the :ref:`Export Formats
+The HTML format is used for simple stand-alone applications, where all the resources are packed into one HTML file that can then be easily deployed to a web page.

-<export_formats>` chapter.
+The JSON format can be used for creating such projects as well, but it also offers numerous extra features making it possible to create complex projects that require programming.
+Format differences and export options are described in the :ref:`Export Formats <export_formats>` chapter.

 To export the scene, select ``Blend4Web (.json)`` or ``Blend4Web (.html)`` option from the ``File > Export`` menu, or type ``b4w export`` in the